 We have previously audited, in accordance with auditing standards generally accepted in the United States of America, the business-type activities of the MTA, which include the consolidated statement of net position as of December 31, 2020, and the related consolidated statement of revenues, expenses and changes in net position and cash flows for the year then ended (not presented herein), and the fiduciary activities of the MTA, which include the statements of fiduciary net position as of December 31, 2020 and 2019, and the related statement of changes in fiduciary net position; and we expressed unmodified audit opinions on those financial statements of the business-type activities and fiduciary activities of the MTA in our reports dated May 28, 2021, which contained emphasis of matter paragraphs related to the significant subsidies the MTA receives from other governmental entities, the adoption of GASB Statement No. 97, and the impact of COVID-19, and also contains other matter paragraphs related to the inclusion of required supplementary information and supplementary information in the financial statements.
-In our opinion, the accompanying consolidated statement of net position of the business-type activities of the MTA as of December 31, 2020 and the statements of fiduciary net position and statements of changes in fiduciary net position of the fiduciary activities of the MTA as of December 31, 2020 and 2019, are consistent, in all material respects, with the audited consolidated financial statements of the business-type activities and audited financial statements of the fiduciary activities of the MTA from which it has been derived.
+In our opinion, the accompanying consolidated statement of net position of the business-type activities of the MTA as of December 31, 2020 and 2019, are consistent, in all material respects, with the audited consolidated financial statements of the business-type activities of the fiduciary activities of the MTA as of December 31, 2020 and 2019, are consistent, in all material respects, with the audited consolidated financial statements of the business-type activities of the fiduciary activities of the MTA as of December 31, 2020 and 2019, are consistent, in all material respects, with the audited consolidated financial statements of the business-type activities of the fiduciary activities of the MTA as of December 31, 2020 and 2019, are consistent, in all material respects, with the audited consolidated financial statements of the business-type activities and audited financial statements of the fiduciary